Welcome to the Better Dinner InstitutePrepare to feed your family really good food.

 - Beets are the stars of this meal plan.
 They are just fabulous at this time of year.
 If you think you don’t like them, it’s time to give them another chance.
 Make sure they are brushed very well to remove every speck of dirt.
 Roasting them in a single, covered oven-friendly dish will save you from using a ton of foil.
 The long cooking time ensures that those skins get nice and loose, super easy to just rub off (once the beets have cooled enough to handle with bare hands).

-- Speaking of beets, I hope you find some really nice fresh ones that come with the green tops to use in the beet curry (week 36).
+- Speaking of beets, for those cooking from the family plan, I hope you find some really nice fresh ones that come with the green tops to use in the beet curry (week 36).
 I recommend cutting the tops off when you bring the beets home and storing them separately in the fridge, perhaps in a plastic bag with a paper towel or small rag to absorb extra moisture.
 Rinse them well before using, as they tend to be muddy.
 Can’t find beets with nice tops?
 Go for Swiss chard instead.

 - Stubbornly disliking beets?
 We can still be friends.
 Use carrots instead for both the soup and curry.
 Or orange sweet potatoes (or yams).